 • Knock-knock.
 All of their heads turned toward the front door.

-• He ducked but was too late.
+• He ducked, but it was too late.
 Whack!
 The branch knocked him off his bike.

 Onomatopoeia is a mechanism that allows the reader to understand the literal sound being communicated through the word.
 Now that we’ve covered a few everyday onomatopoeia examples, let’s take a look at how writers use them.

-Onomatopoeia is commonly used in literature to engage a reader and bring them into a story.
-Before we dive into a literary example, take a look at this video to better understand the literary device.
+Writers often define onomatopoeia as a tool for making language more immersive.
+It is commonly used in literature to engage a reader and bring them into a story.
+Before we dive into a literary example, take a look at this video to better understand the meaning behind it.

 Onomatopoeia examples in screenplays

-Screenwriters utilize various literary devices in a screenplay to tell a story designed for the big screen.
+It’s a tool for embedding sound cues directly into the script.
 This often includes finding ways to write more cinematic elements.
 When it comes to writing sound effects that are integral to a script’s plot, onomatopoeia is a screenwriter's best friend.

-It is commonly used to portray the sound of objects and actions which is especially important when writing an epic fight scene.
-In this video tutorial, we breakdown techniques and tips to writing an epic fight scene like John Wick, like using onomatopoeia whenever a big moment in the fight occurs.
+It is commonly used to portray the sound of objects and actions, which is especially important when writing an epic fight scene.
+Even more specifically, in this video tutorial, we break down techniques and tips for how to write a fight scene, like using onomatopoeia whenever a big moment in the fight occurs.

-How to Write a Fight Scene Like John Wick • Subscribe on YouTube
+Using Onomatopoeia in a fight scene: John Wick • Subscribe on YouTube

-The use of “THUMP” not only tells the reader what is happening, but makes the scene more cinematic — as it will be experienced on screen.
+The use of “THUMP” not only tells the reader what is happening, but also makes the scene more cinematic, as it will be experienced on screen.
+It’s a perfect example of effective onomatopoeia sound-enhancing visual storytelling.

 Although it is an important screenwriting tool, you don’t want to use it every other line in a screenplay.
 Using it sparingly for major moments during a fight sequence or scene will make it much more impactful.